raspberrygitq/Animated-Ore/README.md

 | [Actually Additions](https://www.curseforge.com/minecraft/mc-mods/actually-additions)                                         |  ✅  |  ✅  |  ❌  |  ❌  |  ❌  |  ❌  |
 | [Create](https://www.curseforge.com/minecraft/mc-mods/create)                                                                 |  ❌  |  ✅  |  ✅  |  ✅  |  ❌  |  ✅  |
 | [Oritech](https://www.curseforge.com/minecraft/mc-mods/oritech)                                                               |  ✅  |  ✅  |  ❌  |  ❌  |  ❌  |  ❌  |

+✅️ - The resource pack is compatible with this mod
+❌️ - The resource pack does not offer support for the mods in question, or the mods were not created with the version in mind.

 ### Compatibility of resource pack 📦
 <hr>